Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Acknowledgments

 \section{Acknowledgments}

-We are indebted to J.~Marklof , both for asking to R.~Shi the question on gaps distributions answered in Theorem~\ref{thm;g;gap}) and for showing to C.~Ulcigrai the paper \cite{Dra-Ra} by Dragovi\'c and Radnovi\'c (without knowing that he was suggesting two applications of the same result).
+We are indebted to J.~Marklof, both for asking to R.~Shi the question on gaps distributions (answered in Theorem~\ref{thm;g;gap}) and for showing to C.~Ulcigrai the paper \cite{Dra-Ra} by Dragovi\'c and Radnovi\'c (without knowing that he was suggesting two applications of the same result).
 We are grateful to J.~Chaika and A.~Eskin for explaining to us their work in \cite{Es-Ch} and patiently answering all our questions on it.
-We thank Y.~Benoist, Y.~Cheung, A.Mohammadi, A.~Zorich and B.~Weiss for useful discussions and comments.
+We thank Y.~Benoist, Y.~Cheung, A.~Mohammadi, A.~Zorich and B.~Weiss for useful discussions and comments.
+We would also like to thank the anonymous referee for suggestions to improve the clarity of the paper.

 We acknowledge both the \emph{Max Planck Institute} in Bonn and the \emph{Mathematical Science Research Institute} in Berkeley, CA for their hospitality when part of this collaborative work was done, respectively when K.~Fr\k{a}czek and C.~Ulcigrai were visitors during the program "\emph{Dynamics and Numbers}" in Bonn and when R.~Shi and C.~Ulcigrai were research members of the program "\emph{Geometric and Arithmetic Aspects of Homogeneous Dynamics}" at MSRI.
-We also thank the \emph{University of Bristol} for hosting R. Shi for a seminar and research visit which started this collaboration.
+We also thank the \emph{University of Bristol} for hosting R.~Shi for a seminar and research visit which started this collaboration.
+Finally, part of this work was done under NSF 0932078 000 while R.~Shi and C.~Ulcigrai were visiting MSRI during Spring 2015.

 K.~Fr\k{a}czek is partially supported by the National Science Centre (Poland) grant 2014/13/B/ST1/03153.
-R.~Shi is supported by by NSFC (11201388), NSFC (11271278).
-C.~Ulcigrai is currently supported by the ERC Starting Grant ChaParDyn: the research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
-335989.
-Part of this work was done under NSF 0932078 000 while R.~Shi and C.~Ulcigrai were visiting MSRI during Spring 2015.
+R.~Shi is supported by NSFC (11201388) and NSFC (11271278).
+C.~Ulcigrai is currently supported by the ERC Starting Grant ChaParDyn and the research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.\ 335989.
+C.~Ulcigrai also gratefully acknowledges the support of the \emph{Leverhulme Trust} via a \emph{Leverhulme Prize} and of the Royal Society and the Wolfson Foundation via a \emph{Royal Society Wolfson Research Merit Award}.